aws-samples/amazon-eks-security-immersion-day/content/12-image-security/Use Amazon Inspector to manage your build and deploy pipelines for containerized applications/2.Solution architecture - DevSecOps pipeline pushing containers to EKS/2c. Review container pipeline and supporting resources/index.en.md

 6. Lambda retrieves pipeline details and sends approval/rejection message to pipeline stage

-Deploy stage
+### Deploy stage

-1. Once the ContainerVulnerabilityAssessment stage is approved, the container is deployed into the EKS cluster
+1. Once the ContainerVulnerabilityAssessment stage is approved, the container is deployed into the EKS cluster using kubectl